villearo/slim-maintenance-mode/readme.txt

 * No extra settings, just activate it, do maintenance work, deactivate it.
 * Alert message in the backend, when the plugin is active.
 * Works with any theme.
-* Support for the following cache plugins: Cachify, Super Cache, W3 Total Cache
+* Support for the following cache plugins: Cachify, Super Cache and W3 Total Cache.
+* Sends HTTP response status code `503 Service Unavailable`, especially relevant for search engines.
-* Languages: English, German
+* Available in two languages: English, German.

 = Bug reports and Contribution =
 Hints, bug reports and contributions are highly appreciated.
 Please visit the [plugins github page](https://github.com/wpdocde/slim-maintenance-mode).